FukaOno/Ongoing-Your-Favorite-Nutritionist/notes.md

 - generate meal plan templates spoonacular API-> https://www.postman.com/spoonacular-api/spoonacular-api/request/m1148g0/search-recipes

-*Use tools like Postman or Python's unittest to validate your API and database logic.*

 # -- Frontend -- HTML, CSS, JavaScript
 Allow users to input their meals from the previous day and dietary preferences.